kaiakamatsu/Coffee_Beans_cogs108/README.md

 ## This is a class project completed for "COGS 108.
 Data Science in Practice"

+**Can we predict the country of origin of an Arabica coffee bean based on its sensory attributes?**

 > collaborated with: Eldrick Dean Solano, Ada Huynh, Kam Lung Tam

 **see "FinalProject-Group002-final.ipynb" for the entire report**